sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

 **Limitations**

 - You can configure single-value field output with the Sensible-Zapier integration.
-For multi-value output such as tables and sections, you can compile document extractions into a spreadsheet or CSV file using Sensible's API.
+For multi-value output such as tables and sections, you can compile document extractions into a spreadsheet or CSV file using Sensible's API or SDKs.
 For more information, see [SenseML to Excel reference](doc:excel-reference).
 - You can extract from single-document files with Zapier.
 If you want to extract from portfolio files (files that contain multiple documents, for example, insurance application bundles), use the Sensible API or SDKs.